HeroesOfAndromeda/Apollo-Comics/Characters/Supers/Superhumans/Carlos de la Rosa.md

   - Enhanced Regeneration does not work against attacks of a pure blood vampire.
   - Can not die due to its enhanced regeneration (cut/burnt/etc limbs will grow back), can only die to a pure blood vampire.

+Regen Fangs: Bites the opponent and sucks blood to regenerate health.

 **(Normal):**

-Regen Fangs: Bites the opponent and sucks blood to regenerate health.

-Vampire's Crucifix: Creates a pointy dark red crucifix that flies to the opponent to pierce them.
-  - Can be controlled with the hand.
+Magic Spells: The types of spells casted will be shown through out the story and it's impossible to list them all (this applies to anyone).

 -----
 **- Physical Traits and Fighting Style -**